 Everyman 4: The particular option is the most complicated option of all; it is also the most difficult to get used to.
 This strategy consists of just one core sleep period that can last for up to an hour and a half.
 You can also use four 20- minute nap periods throughout the day to help you manage your energy levels.
 In total, you still get less than three hours of sleep.

 Benefits of the Everyman Sleep Schedule

-You might be wondering why you would even consider changing your sleep strategy so drastically with something like the Everyman schedule.
-The adaptation difficulty experienced while on this routine can leave many feeling exhausted at first, even if you love having a nap from time to time.
+You might be wondering why you would even consider changing your sleep strategy so drastically with something like the Everyman routine.
+The adaptation difficulty experienced while on the Everyman sleep schedule can leave many feeling exhausted at first, even if you love having a nap from time to time.

 Before you think about completely changing your sleep routine to get more nap time, you’ll need to weigh the advantages and disadvantages.
 After all, there are benefits to this approach, but there are also downsides to following this sleeping pattern.

 For instance, if you fall asleep less often at night, and engage in plenty of nap periods throughout the day, you should spend more time awake.
 Theoretically, this means that you should end up with better productivity, and more time to get things done.
 You can also have longer periods of deep sleep when you do doze off because you will be slightly deprived.
 This means that you’re not going to struggle to get your 4 hours of sleep– as you should drift off immediately.

 This cycle gives you more time for your hobbies and other activities.
 Plus, you can adjust your sleep and naps to suit different working schedules, which could be ideal for professionals who work in shifts.
 You can also reset your adenosine levels.
 Adenosine is the chemical in your body that’s responsible for transferring energy.
 The natural painkiller produced by the body can assist with helping to widen your blood vessels and manage your heart rate.